jeff1evesque/cis_benchmark/README.md

 ```

 **Note:** the [`params.pp`](https://github.com/jeff1evesque/cis_benchmark/blob/master/manifests/params.pp)
-can be further reviewed in order to override additional cis rules.
+can be further reviewed in order to override default cis rules.

 Similar rules can be defined directly in the environment's `site.pp`, as an alternative
 approach to the hiera implementation: